direktiv/direktiv/scripts/api/api.md

 Delete a namespace scoped knative service revision.
 The target revision generation is the number suffix on a revision.
-Example: A revisions named 'namespace-direktiv-fast-request-00003' would have the revisionGeneration '00003'.
+Example: A revision named 'namespace-direktiv-fast-request-00003' would have the revisionGeneration '00003'.
 Note: Revisions with traffic cannot be deleted.